Board & Staff

 Sister Alison McCrary, SFCC

 Sister Alison McCrary is a Catholic nun, a social justice attorney, a criminal justice reform advocate, community mediator, and a Spiritual Advisor on Louisiana’s death row.
 She most recently served as the Statewide Director of Operations for the Unanimous Jury Coalition working to abolish a 138-year-old Jim Crow law in Louisiana allowing a sentence of life imprisonment without a unanimous jury.
 She formerly served as the Executive Director of the National Police Accountability Project, President of the Louisiana Chapter of the National Lawyers Guild, and founding Director of the Community-Police Mediation at the New Orleans Office of the Independent Police Monitor.
 As a 2010 Soros Justice Advocacy Fellowship in New Orleans, she challenged and changed policing practices and policies to transform relationships between police officers and the bearers of New Orleans’ indigenous cultural traditions.
 She works on issues related to criminal justice reform, immigrant rights, international human rights, cultural preservation, voting rights, disaster recovery, and provides support to various social justice movements and organizations locally, nationally, and internationally.
 Prior to law school, she worked at the Capital Post-Conviction Project of Louisiana providing litigation support on death penalty cases and at the United Nations monitoring the implementation of U.N.
 Security Council Resolutions relating to women, peace, and security.
 In 2009, she was an Ella Baker Fellow at the Center for Constitutional Rights.
 She received her J.D. from Loyola University’s College of Law in New Orleans and her B.A. in English at Georgia State University in Atlanta.
 She also completed coursework and programs at Johannes Gutenburg Universität in Mainz, Germany, University of Surrey in London, Universidade do Estado do Rio de Janeiro in Brazil, Loyola University Chicago, and Catholic Theological Union.
-Alison serves as the Executive Director and Board President for the Re-Entry Mediation Institute of Louisiana.
+Alison serves as the Board President for the Re-Entry Mediation Institute of Louisiana.

 Louis “Jack” Ward